New tech brings cloud on-premises to meet secondary data demands

 Commvault is aiming to deliver these new, required levels of agility and efficiency with the launch of two new data infrastructure platforms which are available in two ways: Commvault HyperScale Appliance and Commvault HyperScale Software.

-Commvault introduces the platform as the ideal solution for protecting and managing data across multiple remote offices, branch offices and data centres.
+Commvault introduces the platform as the ideal solution for protecting and managing data across multiple remote offices, branch offices and data centers.

 It features data capacities ranging from 32TB up to 80TB (usable storage) with the ability to scale out in any number of configurations to meet customer requirements well into the multi-PBs range.